xyliatgithub/IntroInfoSec-2026/Lab4_New/README.md

-# Lab Assignment 4 - Adversarial Attacks Against Spam Filters
+# Lab 4 - Adversarial Attacks Against Spam Filters

 The learning objective of this lab is for students to gain the first-hand experience on the machine learning based spam filters and related adversarial attacks.
 Coding experience is recommended, so you might want to work with someone with programming backgrounds.